carwynellis/ray-tracing-in-one-weekend-rust/README.md

 # ray-tracing-in-one-weekend-rust

-Implementing 'Ray Tracing in one Weekend' in rust (or at least trying to)
+Implementing 'Ray Tracing in one Weekend' in rust.